Phrey001/dataquest_projects/README.md

         - Assign probabilities to events based on whether they are in relationship of statistical independence or not with other events.
         - Assign probabilities to events based on prior knowledge by using Bayes' theorem.
         - Create a spam filter for SMS messages using the multinomial Naive Bayes algorithm.

+16) 'Hypothesis Testing: Fundamentals': Winning Jeopardy
+- Example skills applied:
+    - Applied a chi-square test to identify if any significant statistical differences in categorial data scoped in project.
+        - Processing and preparing the data to get the components of the test, before applying the formula.